MarcSchluperAtIntel/SpecDrivenDevelopment/Specifications/specification.md

 The Stores page enables users to add, modify, and remove stores from their shopping ecosystem, providing context for product availability tracking.

+### Recipes

+**Purpose**: Maintain a collection of recipes and their ingredients.

+The Recipes Page displays all defined recipes in a table, each with their ingredients in a separate column.
+Editing a Recipe enables the user to define the recipe name and what products are needed for the recipe (as ingredients).

 ## UI Test Specifications

 ### UI Interaction